tuliopaim/EasyCqrs/README.md

 ## Pipelines

-Pipeline behaviors is a way that MeditR give us to insert code into the pipeline.
+Pipeline behaviors is a way that MeditR give us to insert code into the execution pipeline.

 When we call `IMediator.Send(new FooCommand())`, the input will pass throught all the pipelines until it get into the Handler method, and then will return throught them again.

 For example, today EasyCqrs has the ValidationPipelineBehavior (you also can create yours):

-    Controller => ValidationPipeline => Handler
+    Controller => ValidationPipeline => any-other-custom-pipeline => Handler

-and the return

-    Controller <= ValidationPipeline <= Handler

 [Read more about MediatR Pipeline Behavior](https://codewithmukesh.com/blog/mediatr-pipeline-behaviour/)